ariez-xyz/clemont-experiments/data/Certifair/README.md

 [Certifair](https://github.com/rcpsl/Certifair) predictions are provided pre-computed in `predictions.zip`

 This is because the provided setup procedure does not work when using mamba instead of conda.
-The Microsoft tempeh package, required by a dependency of Certifair, seems to be available in conda-forge only.
+The Microsoft tempeh package, required by a dependency of Certifair, seems to be unavailable outside Conda default channels.
 This is not an option due to licensing.

 To reproduce the provided predictions: